The Road to Elysium

-Rapidshare Linux Script
+Rapidshare Linux script

 A friend tipped me about Rapidshare, and has been working great ever since I bought a premium account.
 Thing is though, most addons/download clients are specifically for Windows, and I use Fedora Linux.
 I searched quite a while before I found an option that makes downloading through a Rapidshare Premium Account damn simple; namely making a script.
 And it’s really easy!